-When we asked the Malaysian Association Hotel Owners (MAHO), they told us that the Service Charge is a practice for over 50 years by the majority of hotels in lieu of taking tips from their guests.
+When we asked the Malaysian Association Hotel Owners (MAHO), they told us that the Service Charge is a practice of over 50 years by a majority of hotels in lieu of taking tips from their guests.

 They distribute the collected amount to “deserving staff based on points system.”
 Depending on position and seniority, staff will be given a number of service points.

 In Malaysia, the general practice is that the Service Charge is distributed to non-management level employees.
 This practice was later adopted by restaurants to cover employee wages.

 It should be noted that the Service Charge cannot be used to pay minimum wage and the 10% charge must be stipulated in the collective agreement (CA) between employers and employees before businesses can impose it.